 The summer reading challenge, organised by The Reading Agency charity, is aimed at children aged four to 11 and is running in all North Yorkshire libraries.

-The free summer reading challenge starts on Saturday 14 July and runs until Saturday 8 September.
+The free summer reading challenge started on 14 July and runs until Saturday 8 September.

 This year's theme is 'mischief makers', inspired by much-loved children's comic, The Beano, which celebrates its 80th anniversary this year.